dtzSiFive/firrtl-spec/spec.md

 ```

 The forwarded expression and the export target must both be static expressions,
-and can also export out from a block.
+and like the export statement do not participate in last-connect semantics.

 Forward statements may narrow a probe of an aggregate to a sub-element using
 static expression: